ninianne98/CarrotCakeCMS-Core/README.md

 select * from [__EFMigrationsHistory] where [MigrationId] like '%Initial%'
 ```

+1. SQL Server should be running with an empty database matching the one specified in the connection string.
+Do not share a database between the Core, MVC 5, and WebForms editions.

 1. If the database is empty or has pending database changes, the EF migrations will be automatically applied.

 1. The first time you start up the website, it will create the required artifacts in the database (tables/views/sprocs etc.)

-1. Select run mode as IIS Express and click the **Play** button (or hit F5) in the main toolbar to launch CarrotCakeCMS
+1. Select the run mode (e.g., IIS Express) and click the **Play** button (or hit F5) to launch CarrotCakeCMS

 1. When you run the website with an empty user database, you will be prompted to create the first user